hakimel/reveal.js/2024.jspring.keynote/slides.md

   * More complex examples
   * Diagnostic tools and profilers
   * Performing load tests
-* Visit the ChilIT stand
+* Visit the CHILIT stand

 Note:
 If you want to know more about this topic,